remyang55/finger-ninja/README.md

 # Finger Ninja

 Ever dreamt of playing fruit ninja by actually slicing through the air like a real ninja?
-Well, then this openFrameworks implementation -- Finger Ninja -- must just be for you!
+Well, then this openFrameworks implementation -- Finger Ninja -- might just be for you!

 ## Dependencies